debampl/phaseField/README.md

 1. main C++ code to run is equations.cc
 2. ICs_and_BCs.cc is used to define the initial spinodal decomposition of the phase to start with
 3. Postprocess.cc is used to postprocess the output for visualization of any variable
-4. Finally, the “customPDE.h” is the definition file of all the variables used or initiate in any of the code above.
+4. Finally, the “customPDE.h” is the definition file of all the variables used or initiated in any of the code above.
-5. parameters.prm  is used to define the parameter of the model such as M, K, c -range, domain size, iteration time, steps and the material parameters.
+5. parameters.prm  is used to define the parameters of the model, such as M, K, c -range, domain size, iteration time, steps and the material parameters.
 ```
 To execute the code, do the following
 ```